Frequently Asked Questions

 Find out more information by visiting https://www.sweetwater.com

 Depending on the type of metal, there is a possibility for oxidization.
-Since copper oxidizes relatively quickly, keep any Gold or Rose Gold colored item away from water and clean it more frequently.
+Since copper oxidizes relatively quickly, keep any Unplated Gold or Unplated Rose Gold colored item away from water and clean it more frequently.
 The string may darken slightly.
-You do not have to worry about corrosion, oxidization or color change on Silver string.
+You should not have to worry about corrosion, oxidization or color change on Silver string as it is primarily Stainless Steel.

 There are a few methods that work best.
 A nail buffer/fine grit sand paper is great for buffing any oxidization/color change that may occur.
 Baking soda, a little bit of water and a toothbrush can also clean the jewelry nicely.
 Any store bought jewelry cleaner kit works great to brighten up your Strings for Hope pieces.